 Talent places the cells with F12 medium into the incubator.

-Wash the cell monolayer three times with 500 microliters of PBS at room temperature [1-MED-over the shoulder].
-Then, place the plate on ice and add 100 microliters of pre-chilled F12 medium containing 10 micrograms per milliliter of vitronectin [2-CU-TXT].
+Wash the cell monolayer three times with 1 milliliter of PBS at room temperature [1-MED-over the shoulder].
+Then, place the plate on ice and add 200 microliters of pre-chilled F12 medium containing 10 micrograms per milliliter of vitronectin [2-CU-TXT].

-Talent washes the cell monolayer with 500 microliters of PBS.
+Talent washes the cell monolayer with 1 milliliter of PBS.

-Plate on ice as talent adds 100 microliters of pre-chilled F12 medium containing 10 micrograms per milliliter or Vn.
+Plate on ice as talent adds 200 microliters of pre-chilled F12 medium containing 10 micrograms per milliliter or Vn.
 Use labeled containers.
 TEXT Overlay: F12 medium only for control wells